Computational quantum transport: a scattering approach perspective: Physical observables in the scattering (Landauer--Büttiker) approach

+Here the index $e$ and $h$ refer to the Nambu electron and hole modes, respectively.
 This conductance matrix is only valid for the normal leads, and alone does not exhibit current conservation.
 The reason for this is the presence of the superconductor, that not only allows current in the quasi-particle continuum but also in the Cooper pair condensate.

 In typical experiments, bias voltages are on the order of the superconducting gap.
 Since the conductance of a normal/superconductor hybrid changes drastically over this energy scale \cite{blonder1982}, conductance is usually not considered in linear response in this case.
 Instead, it is obtained by taking the derivative of Eq.~\eqref{eq:current_BdG} with respect to the voltage $V_b$.
-In the limit of temperatures much lower than the superconducting gap, the Fermi-Dirac distribution is well-approximated by a step function and we find
+In the limit of temperatures much lower than the superconducting gap, the Fermi--Dirac distribution is well approximated by a step function and we find

 Cases with more than one superconducting lead are beyond the scope of this review.
 Then, currents can flow in equilibrium (DC Josephson effect) and voltage differences can lead to time-dependence (AC Josephson effect, multiple Andreev reflection \cite{averin1995}).